getpopapi/n8n-nodes-pop-zoho/README.md

 ### Register the Webhook URL in POP API

 Copy the **Production URL** from the Webhook node (e.g. `https://your-n8n.example.com/webhook/zoho`) and paste it into your POP API account → **Webhooks** panel.
 Note the **webhook ID** (e.g. `popWh_xxxxxxxx`) — you will need it in every API call.

+> **Webhook path naming:** Use `webhook/zoho` as the path in the n8n Webhook node.
+The node supports both Zoho Invoice and Zoho Books, so a product-neutral path avoids confusion and matches the connector slug used by POP API.

 ![](.github/images/webhook-panel.png)